Kronos-orm/Kronos-orm/src/app/docs/en/database/connect-to-db/index.md

 In addition, you can use plugins such as `kronos-spring-data-wrapper`, `kronos-jdbi-wrapper`, `kronos-mybatis-wrapper` to connect to the database and integrate with Spring Data, JDBI, MyBatis and other frameworks.

-The following is an example of using `kronos-jvm-driver-wrapper`
+The following is an example of using `kronos-jdbc-wrapper`

 > **Note**
 > **BasicDataSource** is a simple data source implementation of Apache Commons DBCP.
 You can replace it with other data source implementations.